UW-Hydro/VIC/docs/Documentation/Drivers/Classic/DefaultOutputs.md

 ## Flux Files

 The primary output file type for the VIC model is the flux file, which contains information about moisture and energy fluxes for each time step.
 These output files are based on the model output files used for the PILPS-2C project.
-The number of variables in this file depends on the values of `FULL_ENERGY` and `FROZEN_SOIL` in the [global parameter file](GlobalParam.md); when either `FULL_ENERGY` or `FROZEN_SOIL` are true.
-Flux files are always written, regardless of the mode of operation.
+The number of variables in this file depends on the values of `FULL_ENERGY` and `FROZEN_SOIL` in the [global parameter file](GlobalParam.md).
+When either `FULL_ENERGY` or `FROZEN_SOIL` are true, flux files are always written, regardless of the mode of operation.
 Flux files begin with the prefix `fluxes_`.

 For more information on the Flux Output Files, [click here](FluxOutputFiles.md).